-7.2.3 Boundary Transformations
+5.7.3 Boundary Vector Transformations

-An additional step which can be performed is estimating the plane transformation required to warp one shape into the other.
-This can be done in a variety of ways, and results in a transformation $T: \mathbb{R}^2 \to \mathbb{R}^2$ which allows arbitrary points from one shape to the other.
-The two most commonly used techniques to choose T are least-squares fitting a standard affine model, and the estimation of warping planes using radial basis function (RBF) interpolation.
-This interpolation method is described in more detail in section 2.5.
-Regularisation can also be applied to smooth the warping planes as needed.
+An additional step which can be performed on estimated boundary vectors is estimating the plane transformation required to warp one shape into the other.
+This can be done in a variety of ways, and results in a 2-D warping transformation T which allows arbitrary points from one shape to be mapped into the other.
+This processes allows denser vectors fields to be estimated.
+For more detailed information on image warping, see Wolberg [1994].

+The two most commonly used methods of choosing T are least-squares fitting a standard affine model, and the estimation of warping planes using radial basis function (RBF) interpolation [Belongie et al., Apr 2002].
+This interpolation method is described in more detail in Section 2.5.
+Regularisation can also be applied to smooth the warping planes as needed, reducing the noise in the vectors.